 Safety and care for sources

 Marvie Matura: “Right after the typhoon the whole area affected by it was in chaos.
-Trees, debris and even dead bodies were scattered everywhere and the people were traumatised.
+Trees, debris, and even dead bodies were scattered everywhere and the people were traumatised.
 So as radio journalists it was hard for us to get to the area and it was a challenge to interview people at that time considering their emotional state.
-We knew that they were in a rough moment, they were shocked, depressed very confused… As much as you want to get your story you also have to very careful and you have to be sensitive to the feelings of the victims.
+We knew that they were in a rough moment, they were shocked, depressed very confused… As much as you want to get your story you also have to be very careful and you have to be sensitive to the feelings of the victims.

 James Copnall says that radio is especially important in places like Sudan and South Sudan that have seen so much conflict but warned of the importance of getting informed consent from vulnerable people like women and children.

 “The idea of consent from the interviewee – that they agree to be interviewed – but meaningful consent that they actually know what they are agreeing to is something that is extremely important.
-Someone who has had something traumatic happen to them, a women who has been raped in an inter-ethnic clash for example, if she is agreeing to be interviewed does she realise that that means potentially her name is being heard in her village, in her region, around the world.
+Someone who has had something traumatic happen to them, a woman who has been raped in an inter-ethnic clash for example, if she is agreeing to be interviewed does she realise that that means potentially her name is being heard in her village, in her region, around the world.
 I think those sorts of issues are very important to consider as a journalist because we know absolutely what we do and who is going to hear the material we produce but that doesn’t necessarily mean that the people you interview will.”

 Melanie Gouby said that protecting sources was especially difficult in community radio as you are broadcasting to the same people who give you sensitive information about their lives.
-“Even disguising identities was sometimes not possible because voices were recognisable and stories were regcognisable.
-So we always had long discussion with our sources, especially women who had been raped or a victim of sexual violence, to make sure that they really understood what is meant to talk to us on the radio… Sometimes we would decide not to interview someone if it was too dangerous for them.”
+“Even disguising identities was sometimes not possible because voices were recognisable and stories were recognisable.
+So we always had long discussions with our sources, especially women who had been raped or a victim of sexual violence, to make sure that they really understood what is meant to talk to us on the radio… Sometimes we would decide not to interview someone if it was too dangerous for them.”